A Guide to Burs

 Long Straight Shank (HP)

-Long straight shanks are used on slow speed handpieces, most commonly used for diamond cutting discs.
+Long and extra long straight shanks (45mm and 60mm) are used on slow speed handpieces with a 1:1 straight nose cone, most commonly used for diamond cutting discs.
 Long straight shanks are also used in surgery procedures.
+These burs can drill through thick bone for surgical, orthopaedic and endodontic procedures.
 Find our range of long straight shank burs here.

 Latch-type Shank (RA)